bumble-tech/appyx-codelabs/codelabs/markdown/appyx-navigation.md

 ```

-Please notice here that we're using the `backStack` to push the second child when the button is pressed.
+Note how we're finally passing the callback that will push the second child to the back stack when the button is pressed.

 <!-- ------------------------ -->
 ## Launch
 Duration: 1

-Launch your app.
-It will look like this:
+Launch your app!
+It should look like this:

 <img src="assets/appyx-nav-demo.gif" alt="demo" width="200"/>